 The following materials are required for admission to the MPP program:

 All international students must submit a TOEFL or IELTS score for english proficiency.
 If an international student meets all the other criteria for admission, they may attend the CESL program on campus for one semester prior to the start of their MPP program.

 For more information on Conditional Admissions, please see the following link:

 Students in the MPP program are eligible for Federal Financial Aid, Peace Corp Fellowships, Graduate Access Fellowships (based on need) and Qualified Tuition Reduction (QTR).
 Limitations may apply for students in Accelerated Master's Programs.

 Please see the following webpages for more funding options:

 For Fall admission, applicants to the MPP program seeking financial aid should submit their application by April 1.
-International applicants should submit their application for admission by April 30.
-The final application deadline for Fall is July 1 unless a student is graduating from an undergraduate program in the summer semester.
+International applicants should submit their application for admission by June 1.
+The final application deadline for Fall is July 1.

 If any of these deadlines fall on a Saturday or Sunday, applications will be due no later than 5pm, Arizona time, on the Monday following the due date.
 Please contact Diane Darling at firstname.lastname@example.org if you have further questions on these deadlines.